HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 SHOP MAYTAG® FREEZERS

 Maytag® chest and upright freezers let you shop and meal prep more of your family’s favorite meals and snacks.
-Upright freezers from Maytag brand feature a reversible door so you can configure it to open from the left or right, making it easy to fit in nearly any space.
+Upright freezers from Maytag brand feature a reversible door that gives you the option of opening the door from the left or right side to fit into almost any space.
 Select chest freezers can even convert to a refrigerator so you can stock up on what you need.